DevrimBaran/Messaging-Engine-2/docs/concepts/Neighbour Discovery.md

 If there exists an *uuid* they will send it with a hello message and since it was connected with the other devices in the past, they will have saved this *uuid* and change it's status to available.
 If a message was sent previously and none answer was received, then the sender could send the same message again to the receiver.

-# Initialization
-How do we know that a new device has connected?
-- The new device has to send a *hello message* to all the other devices

-From where does the new device know to which addresses it has to send a *hello messages*
-- The new device is capable to search after other devices in the same network and to look if they have the respective PIME-port open.
-Then it will send the *home message' to them.

 ##IDEAS